fiveages-sim/robot_descriptions/humanoid/Galaxea/galaxea_r1_description/README.md

 # Galaxea R1 Description

 This package contains the description files for Galaxea R1 Humanoid Robot.
-I got the origin URDF files from the [Galaxea URDF](https://github.com/userguide-galaxea/URDF).
+The origin models could be found at [Galaxea URDF](https://github.com/userguide-galaxea/URDF).

 ## 1. Build
 ```bash